suntong/cascadia/README.md

                         format: PieceName=[RAW:]selector_string
-                        RAW: will return the selected as-is; else the text will be returned -d, --delimiter[=     ]   delimiter for pieces csv output
+                        RAW: will return the selected as-is; else the text will be returned -d, --delimiter[=     ]   delimiter for pieces csv output -w, --wrap-html       wrap up the output with html tags -b, --base            base href tag used in the wrapped up html
 ```

 Its output has two modes, _single selection mode_ and _block selection mode_, depending on whether the `--piece` parameter is given on the command line or not.